Lucascoolsouza/GD4-BASIC_STATE_MACHINE/README.md

 Move state machine and state to your folder. assign A initial state at your state_machine

+/// the name of your nodes need to be the same of transitioned emit, like the "self, "two"

 USE EXAMPLE
  Physics_Update_State you place the reason to transit to another state, like hitbox, or some another variable.
 ```